 The world's overall water capacity is constant.
 Nothing is gained or lost.
 Water experiences a consistent, hydrologic cycle of precipitation, infiltration, runoff, evaporation, and transpiration by plants.
-Although, inconsistent distribution of rain at any given time or area can cause shortcomings.
+Although, uneven distribution of rain at any given time or area can cause shortcomings.
 Surface water storage is typically uneconomical for outrageous droughts.
 Variety in precipitation influences surface water supplies right away.
-Groundwater is influenced all the more gradually, however will be decreased by prolonged drought.
-Normal home water use differs from 50 to 100 gallons per person every day.
+Groundwater is influenced all the more gradually.
+However, it will be decreased by prolonged drought.
+Everyday home water use differs from 50 to 100 gallons per person every day.
 The best water use is in the washroom; come second is laundry use.
-Water conservation is significant during dry seasons, or on the other hand at whatever point use strains in an overpopulated region.
+Water conservation is significant during dry seasons, or on the other hand, at whatever point use strains in an overpopulated region.

-It is easy to understand the reason why saving water is important, especially in a severe drought place like California.
+It is easy to understand why saving water is important, especially in a severe drought place like California.
 And why neglecting to do so can cost you more money.
-Yet, regardless of whether your area is getting a lot of rainfall at this moment, water despite everything is not free.
-As per the U.S. Environmental Protection Agency (EPA), the normal American household pays $474 per year for water and sewage charges, or $2 for each 1,000 gallons of water it employs.
-You are actually letting your money get down the drain every time you leave your faucet running while you brush your teeth or wash dishes.
+Yet, regardless of whether your area is getting a lot of rainfall at this moment, water, despite everything, is not free.
+As per the U.S. Environmental Protection Agency (EPA), the normal American household pays $474 per year for water and sewage charges, or $2 for every 1,000 gallons of water it employs.
+You are letting your money get down the drain every time you leave your faucet running while you brush your teeth or wash dishes.

 The expense of water use is not restricted to what you pay on your water bill either.
 You are also wasting energy if hot water is flowing down your drain.
 It adds extra dollars to your monthly gas or electric bill.
 Heating water records for about 17% of household energy consumption, as per the U.S. Department of Energy.
 Costing the normal American household somewhere in the range of $400 and $600 per year.